mcandre/unmake/WARNINGS.md

 Note that `unmake` does not evaluate makefiles, and therefore ignores quirks arising from macro expansions.

-Note that line numbers in warnings are approximate, especially for instructions involving multiple lines, such as rule declarations and multiline commands.
+Most warnings feature line numbers with an approximate location of the issue in the makefile.

 # General